isaacromerop/ui-zem-test/README.md

 _Now you have to configure your local environment._

-_Start a terminal inside /zemoga folder and then install all dependencies with:_
+_Start a terminal inside /zemoga folder from ui-zem-test and then install all dependencies with:_

 ```
 npm install
 ```

-_Then, start a new terminal inside /zemoga-back folder and then install all dependencies with:_
+_Then, start a new terminal inside /zemoga-back folder from back-zem-test and then install all dependencies with:_

 ```
 npm install
 ```

-_Next inside /zemoga folder create a build using the next line of code using your terminal._
+_Next inside /zemoga folder from ui-zem-test, create a build using the next line of code using your terminal._

 ```
 npm run build
 ```

-_Now inside /zemoga folder start the server using the next line of code using your terminal._
+_Now inside /zemoga folder from ui-zem-test, start the server using the next line of code using your terminal._

 ```
 npm run start
 ```

-_After that, open another terminal inside /zemoga-back folder and run the next:_
+_After that, open another terminal inside /zemoga-back folder from back-zem-test and run the next:_

 ```
 npm run start